-Use of CAPRELSA in patients with indolent, asymptomatic or slowly progressing disease should be carefully considered because of the treatment related risks of CAPRELSA.
+Use CAPRELSA in patients with indolent, asymptomatic or slowly progressing disease only after careful consideration of the treatment related risks of CAPRELSA.

 DOSAGE AND ADMINISTRATION

-The recommended daily dose is 300 mg of CAPRELSA taken orally.
-CAPRELSA treatment should be continued until patients are no longer benefiting from treatment or an unacceptable toxicity occurs.
+The recommended dose of CAPRELSA is 300 mg taken orally once daily until disease progression or unacceptable toxicity occurs.

 CAPRELSA may be taken with or without food.